-Member in Business means a Member working in areas such as commerce, industry, service, the public sector, education, the not-for-profit sector, or in regulatory or professional bodies, who might be an employee, contractor, partner, director (executive or non-executive), owner-manager or volunteer.
+Member in Business means a Member working employed or engaged in an executive or non-executive capacity in such in areas such as commerce, industry, service, the public sector, education, the not-for-profit_sector, or in regulatory bodies or professional bodies, who might be an employee, contractor, partner, director (executive or non-executive), owner-manager or volunteer.or a Member contracted by such entities.

-Member in Public Practice means a Member, irrespective of functional classification (for example, audit, tax or consulting) in a Firm that provides Professional Services.
+Member in Public Practice means a Member, irrespective of functional classification (e.g.for example, audit, tax or consulting) in a Firm that provides Professional Services.
 This term is also used to refer to a Firm of Members in Public Practice and means a practice entity and a participant in that practice entity as defined by the applicable Professional Body.